BranchMetrics/web-branch-deep-linking-attribution/CORDOVA_GUIDE.md

 cordova plugin add https://github.com/BranchMetrics/Web-SDK.git
 ```

 Note that this SDK is meant for use with full Cordova/PhoneGap apps.
-If you are building a hybrid app using an embedded web view and you want to access the Branch API from native code you will want to use the platform specific SDKs and pass data into javascript if needed.
+If you are building a hybrid app using an embedded web view and you want to access the Branch API from native code you will want to use the platform specific SDKs and pass data into Javascript if needed.

 #### Initialization and Event Handling